MisterSirCode/certums/README.md

 * **NOTE: Due to the lack of widespread support, conversion of Certums (and variants) to f16s and f128s is not supported**

-Certums and their variants follow simple binary-algebraic rules.
-All four types share the same special cases:
-* Any complete array of `1` bits (Exclusive of the Sign Bit) represents Infinity: `INF`
-* Infinity will inherit the sign
-* Any complete array of `0` bits represents 0
-* Any complete array of `0` bits with a negative Sign Bit represents `NaN`
+* **Additionally: Only Certums and Float conversion are currently implemented**

-Certums and Acutes are quite simple and defined by simple structures, `n` representing bit count:
+Certums (and variants) and Acutes are quite simple and defined by simple structures, `n` representing bit count:

 Unsigned Certum:
 * `log_2(n) - 1` whole bits, `n - log_2(n) + 1` fractional bits.